How to Keep Books for a Small Business

 Small business accounting does not work without a cash flow statement.
 It provides you with an understanding of how much money is moving in and out of the bank account.

-Paper receipts must be kept up to date so there is evidence of expenditure.
+Paper receipts must be kept up to date so that there is evidence of expenditure.
 Digital invoices and receipts must also be kept in a shared folder or attached as files using accounting software.

 Envoice provides a way for all expense documents to be scanned into their system and authorized digitally.
 Nothing could be easier.